Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 The main purpose of the Schedule is to allow Actors to implement autonomous behaviour without the need to wait for an external transaction to trigger execution.
 This could be used, for example, to finalise a decentralised auction, to distribute the prize from a random lottery, to trade on a periodic basis, or to unlock assets that have been frozen for a specified period of time.

-The schedule is **unstoppable**, in the sense that once the consensus timestamp advances based a scheduled execution time, the associated code is automatically executed.
+The schedule is **unstoppable**, in the sense that once the consensus timestamp advances based a scheduled execution time, the associated code is automatically executed according to protocol guarantees.
 This execution is guaranteed to happen before any other transactions in a block submitted on or after the same timestamp.

-Scheduled executions currently cannot be cancelled, but this is not considered to be a serious limitation: Actors can simply implement code to ignore the event if it is no longer relevant.
+Scheduled executions currently cannot be cancelled, but this is not a serious limitation: Actors can simply implement code to ignore the event if it is no longer relevant.

 #### Garbage collection